Yoeees/Comparative-Analysis-of-DRL-algorithm-in-IoT-Based-cyberattacks/README.md

 - Proximal Policy Optimization (PPO)
 - Recurrent Proximal Policy Optimization (PPO with LSTM)

+## Training Parameters
+- Run for 500k timesteps (if you have much better gpu run for 1m+ timesteps for much better coverage)

 ## Evaluation Metrics
 - Precision
 - Recall